Our Foundation Family

 Her favorite quote by Thay is: "Patience is the seal of love."
 In Vietnamese, it is "Kiên nhẫn là dấu ấn của tình thương".

-Australian by birth, Brother Phap Hai or Dharma Ocean, was ordained as a monk in 1997 and a Dharma teacher in January 2003 by Thich Nhat Hanh.
+Australian by birth, Brother Phap Hai or Brother Dharma Ocean, was ordained as a monk in 1997 and a Dharma teacher in January 2003 by Thich Nhat Hanh.
 He is a senior brother at Deer Park Monastery in Southern California and is an active Dharma teacher who leads retreats, days of mindfulness and talks throughout the western United States, Australia, South America and Asia.
-He is currently working on his first book, Nothing To It: Ten Ways to Be at Home with Yourself, which will be published by Parallax Press in Fall 2015.
+His first book, Nothing To It: Ten Ways to Be at Home with Yourself, was published by Parallax Press.

 Brother Phap Hai has been the co-chair of the Thich Nhat Hanh Foundation since 2011 and feels very moved to have the opportunity to be in contact with so many friends with such depth of practice and generosity.

 Quote by Thich Nhat Hanh that inspires him: "There is no way to happiness, happiness is the way"